-Find out if your menu meets healthy food and drinks guidelines, by getting it assessed by the Healthy Eating Advisory Service.
+Find out if your menu meets healthy food and drinks guidelines, with an assessment from the Healthy Eating Advisory Service.

 - Long day care services can use FoodChecker to plan healthy menus online according to the Victorian Menu planning guidelines for long day care.